TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico1-manual.md

 (3) Sending a reboot <*r0*> via a serial port to the TouchPad's comport may also help to unfreeze the macropad - or if
     it is present press the HW reset button.
 Setting the reset-on-start option via *r1* is another way to solve this problem if it occurs more than once a week.
+(4) If the LCD had been used before in a rotate 180 configuration, then loading newer version firmware will have the
+    effect that the wrong key will respond when pressing on the LCD screen.
+Unfortunately this will require resetting the LCD with flash_nuke.uf2, enter new non-180 calibration, execute a *ro* for rotate 180, reboot/reset the LCD, and again enter the new rotate 180 calibration data.
+Alternatively, before new firware is loaded reset the LCD to no rotation, upload the new firmware, then set it to 180 degrees rotation.

 -----------------------------------------------------------------------------------------------------------------------